-In the Valleys of the Noble Beyond: Travels in Search of the Sasquatch is a compelling portrait of one of nature’s most enduring mysteries amid a magical, but unsettled region threatened by human activity.
+In the Valleys of the Noble Beyond: Travels in the Great Bear Rainforest in Search of the Sasquatch is a compelling portrait of one of nature’s most enduring mysteries amid a magical, but unsettled region threatened by human activity.

 “A fascinating and unique account of the Bigfoot phenomenon that is equal parts memoir, psychology, travelogue, cultural commentary and manifesto on nature.
 Totally gripping and unputdownable.
 Destined to be a classic of adventure and a standout among the more conventional works on the Sasquatch.”

 – Jason Webster, author of A Death in Valencia